dsguseong/AI-Facial-Emotion-Recognition-Side-project-/README.md

 # AI-Facial-Emotion-Recognition-Side-project

 1. Please decompress the split compressed files and combine them into one file.
 (The files are split due to large size.) <fer2013.z01 ~ 18>
-2. Make Virtual environment
+2. Make Virtual environment (Python 3.7.16)
-3. Install all packages are required by the below modules
+3. Install all packages are required (pip install -r requirements.txt)
-4. Execute emotion_detection.py module first in order to train the model, then VideoTest.py to monitor Facial emotion recognition.
+4. Execute emotion_detection.py module first in order to train the model, then VideoTest.py for Facial emotion recognition.

 'emotion_detection.py':